 By investigating students' vocabulary, we can draw the conclusion that English Chunks is beneficial to the word adaptation especially in word guessing.
 In face of whether easy or difficult one, the pass rate of English Chunks is higher.
 Therefore, application of English Chunks is useful in memorizing vocabulary.
 In the English teaching, the language block has obvious promotion effect on vocabulary teaching, mainly due to the following reasons: First, one of the characteristics of the language block itself is to integrate some words with high frequency at the same time to achieve a memory together.
 The effect of the application.
 This allows students to frequently access these blocks and their words while learning English, familiar with their pronunciation, spelling and meaning.
 Secondly, the memory of the chunks has a great relationship with the context in which they are used.
 Students learn the chunks and, when they encounter the same context in the future, naturally generate associations and integrate a large number of vocabulary. , thereby improving the efficiency of memory.
 At the same time, the study of lexical chunks can help students remember more information in a short time while remembering the listening text information.

 When it comes to the limitations of study, it does not take into account level factors.
 From my point of view, in future research, we need to consider other possible issues, such as study habits and interests.
 And the limitations of teaching environment and objective conditions.
 It is not enough to have only two classes in the experiment, which will affect the experimental results.
-Last but not least, the time is limited, We should extend the time of this experiment, observe the students' English proficiency, and master the number and efficiency of vocabulary changes in this experiment.
+Last but not least, the time is limited.
+We should extend the time of this experiment, observe the students' English proficiency, and master the number and efficiency of vocabulary changes in this experiment.

 study efficiency is related to students' different learning level.
 Such as reading, writing, listening and speaking.
 More importantly, we should stand on the student's point of the view, do more research, on-the-spot investigation, to ensure the equality of research.